cis1912/website/content/lectures/lec02.md

 docker.io/library/ubuntu:latest
 ```

-It's important to note here that when we tell Docker to pull the latest verison of Ubuntu, it actually does three seperate pulls from three seperate images.
-This is becauase Docker images are build inheriently from layers.
-Each pull is for a seperate layer of the image, and they are built on top of each other to produce the final product.
+It's important to note here that when we tell Docker to pull the latest version of Ubuntu, it actually does three separate pulls from three separate images.
+This is because Docker images are build inherently from layers.
+Each pull is for a different layer of the image, and they are built on top of each other to produce the final product.

 When you think about it, this is a really smart way to create Docker images.
 Let's imagine a Docker container that runs Redis, the caching server that acts as a data store.
 To run Redis, we first need to have a Linux distribution installed, so we can add that as a lower layer of the Docker image which Redis then builds on top of by installing the specific Redis software.